Current Students + Eligibility

 Choose which option best describes your Ohio State status:

 - Current student: You may be eligible for a technology kit if you started at Ohio State during or after fall 2018 and have no prior higher education experience at any other college or university.
 (Classes taken during high school for college credit are not counted as prior experience.)

 - Incoming first-year student: If you are graduating high school this year, you are eligible for a technology kit.

-- Incoming gap year or delayed start student: If you graduated high school prior to 2018 but have not attended Ohio State or any other higher education institution and are beginning your college experience for the first time, you're eligible for a technology package.
+- Incoming gap year or delayed start student: If you graduated high school prior to 2018 but are beginning your college experience for the first time, you're eligible for a technology kit.

 If you aren’t eligible for a technology kit, don't worry, there are be plenty of opportunities for you through Digital Flagship.
-The Mobile Design Lab travels to all Ohio State campus and provides a variety of programming and tech.
+The Mobile Design Lab travels to all Ohio State campuses and provides a variety of programming and tech.
 Free, self-paced coding curriculum is available to all at Ohio State.
 Fill out an application to join one of the course sections launching this year.

-We will be providing numerous opportunities for all students, faculty and staff at the university.
+We provide numerous opportunities for all students, faculty and staff at the university.

 Additionally, we offer workshops for students, faculty, and staff covering topics from basic coding to building a programming environment with Xcode and teaching and learning with iPad in mind.
 Workshops can be found on our events page.

-The Digital Flagship team, in collaboration with the Department of Computer Science and Engineering, is currently developing a preliminary set of Swift coding curriculum, which will be available for Ohio State students, faculty and staff at no cost in summer 2019.
+The Digital Flagship team, in collaboration with the Department of Computer Science and Engineering, has also launched a Swift coding curriculum, which is available for Ohio State students, faculty and staff at no cost.